primer/react/docs/content/SelectMenu.md

 ## SelectMenu.TabPanel
 Wraps the content for each tab.
 Make sure to use the `tabName` prop to identify each tab panel with the correct tab in the tab navigation.

+**Note**: SelectMenu.TabPanel wraps content in a SelectMenu.List, so adding a SelectMenu.List manually is not necessary.

 ### System Props
 SelectMenu.TabPanel components get `COMMON` system props.
 Read our [System Props](/system-props) doc page for a full list of available props.